iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 [wandb]: https://wandb.ai/site/pricing

 > 💡 Note that other experiment tracking tools can be complementary with DVC,
-> for example for more detailed experiment logging with specialized analytics
+> for example as detailed experiment logging with specialized visualizations.
-> and visualizations.

 To complete your stack, we also offer [DVC Studio], an advanced web interface to collaborate on DVC projects online, including full experiment management support.
-You can also integrate with CI/CD using [CML], and run experiments straight from Studio!
+You can also integrate with CI/CD using [CML], and run your experiments there straight from Studio!

 [dvc studio]: /doc/studio
 [cml]: https://cml.dev/